OISF/suricata/doc/userguide/file-extraction/file-extraction.rst

 File-Store (Version 1)
 ----------------------

-File-store version 1 has been replaced by version 2 and is no longer recommended.
+.. note:: File-store version 1 has been deprecated and will be removed
+          by June 2020.
+Please use file-store v2 instead.
+Please see the `deprecation policy`_ for more information.

 ::